 Information and communications technology (ICT)

-Information and communication technologies, or ICTs, have been on the UN agenda since 1998 in the context of the need for "information security", a term often used interchangebly with "cybersecurity".
+Information and communication technologies, or ICTs, have been on the UN agenda since 1998 in the context of the need for "information security", a term often used interchangeably with "cyber security".

-Five GGEs have been convened, each meeting either in Geneva or New York four times over a two-year cycle ranging in size from 15-25 states.
+Six GGEs have been convened, each meeting either in Geneva or New York four times over a two-year cycle ranging in size from 15-25 states.
+The sixth and most recent GGE had to convene virtually for its two final sessions, owing to the COVID-19 pandemic.

 Three Groups greed on substantive reports with conclusions and recommendations that were later adopted by all UN Member States.
 The report of the 2012-2013 Group was welcomed for its breakthrough statement that international law is applicable to cyberspace, although it was simultaneously tempered by a reaffirmation of state sovereignty in the conduct of ICT-related activities, and protection of infrastructure.